yanliji/VS-FCL/README.md

 Base on the V-FCL, The Semantic-term FCL (S-FCL) propels semantic disentanglement to learn semantic-oriented action representations.

 ### Visualization
 Here, we  provide the t-SNE visualization of feature distributions learned by the VS-FCL algorithm in the UESTC dataset.
-Different colors and markers represent different actions and viewpoints.In Sample 1 and Sample 2,  fv, fc, and fs features obtained after the stage 1 training from left to right, and the view-specific representation (fs features)  should separate from each other within an action category while view-common representation(fc features) aggregate together.In Sample 3, the semantic-oriented representation obtained  should separate from each other across different action categories, and the origin semantic representation, the fv trained by Cross-Entrop loss and semantic reprenstation trained by VS-FCL are visualized.
+Different colors and markers represent different actions and viewpoints.Specifically, we provide the original viewpoint features, the view-common features obtained after V-FCL learning, and the semantic features obtained after VS-FCL learning.
+Our goal is to eliminate the impact of multi-view differences through the learning of the first-stage V-FCL, thereby promoting the separation of semantic features of various categories in the second-stage VS-FCL.
 <!-- <figure class="third">
     <img src="./bigjpg/f-c-3_1.jpg">
     <figcaption>这是图片1的标题</figcaption>